nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 Goals can also be deleted by their unique IDs using the `delete-goal <goal ID>` command.
 This feature provides users with a clear structure for setting, tracking, and managing their fitness objectives.
 Goals are stored separately from training sessions and are accessible as a distinct list.

-### Mood Log

-The Mood Log feature allows users to record and monitor their emotional well-being over time.
-Users can add a mood entry with a description and view a list of all mood logs.
-Mood entries can be deleted to allow for privacy or to remove outdated logs.
-This feature helps users maintain a mental health record alongside their physical fitness data.

 ### Food Intake